-Through partnership with the Royal Roads University BSc.
-In Environmental Science Program and funding from the Royal Roads University Foundation, free soil testing for heavy metals will be made available to residents of Saanich and Oak Bay who are growing food, or are interested in starting food gardens or food forests on boulevards, in community plots or in their front or backyard
+Through partnership with the Royal Roads University BSc. in Environmental Science Program and funding from the Royal Roads University Foundation, free soil testing for heavy metals is available to residents of the Capital Regional District (CRD).
+Applications are open to those who are growing food, or are interested in starting food gardens or food forests on boulevards, in community plots, teaching gardens, school gardens or in their front or backyard.

-In 2016, we were able to complete 137 free soil tests for heavy metals throughout Victoria and Esquimalt.
-Soil test results from the first phase of the project are now uploaded onto the Victoria Soil Quality interactive online map, hosted on the Victoria Compost Education Centre’s website and available here: https://www.compost.bc.ca/healing-city-soils/victoria-soil-quality-map/.
-This open-access map provides community members with a picture of soil health throughout the city.
+From 2016-2019 we were able to offer more than 500 free soil tests for heavy metals.
+Soil test results from the first four phases of the project are now uploaded onto the Victoria Soil Quality interactive online map, hosted here on our website.
+This open-access map provides community members with a picture of soil health throughout the CRD.

-In 2017, we are expanding the project and are offering free soil tests to residents of Saanich and Oak Bay and the results of these tests will be given to the participants and will be added to the soil health quality map.
-Participants are chosen on a first come, first serve basis and at the discretion of the student teams from RRU and the project coordinator.
+On January 25th, 2020, we opened applications and began offering free soil tests to residents of the Capital Regional District, unfortunately these applications were closed due to COVID-19 precautions in April of 2020.
+Typically, results of these tests are given back to participants in the late summer or early fall and will be added to the soil health quality map.
+Participants are chosen based on the discretion of the student teams from RRU and the project coordinator, both of which are guided by the student team’s yearly project objectives.
 All information is confidential and no addresses are shown on the map.

-A key piece of this project is raising awareness, sharing information to inspire safe and healthy food production here in the city and empowering people with the necessary skills to build the health of their soil if contaminants are found.
-We are releasing factsheets with information specific to Victoria about:
+A key piece of this project is raising awareness; sharing information to inspire safe and healthy food production here in the city; and empowering people with the necessary skills to build the health of their soil if contaminants are found.
+We have released factsheets with information specific to Victoria about:

-Best Practices for Healthy Urban Gardens Backyard bioremediation: How to work with plants, mushrooms, and compost to address heavy metal contamination in your soil
+Best Practices for Healthy Urban Gardens: Backyard best practices: how to work with plants, mushrooms, and compost to reduce your risk of contaminant exposure.